 Students are provided with the names and ISBN numbers of all required books for the program.
+Resources for book purchases are available in the school library.
 Students may purchase books from any source they choose.
-The KPSAHS virtual bookstore can be easily accessed through the website: http://rittenhousebookstore.com.
+The KPSAHS virtual bookstore can be easily accessed by entering http://rittenhousebookstore.com (program ID: Kaiser).
 The Rittenhouse/KPSAHS virtual bookstore is offered solely as a convenient option for students to purchase textbooks.
 KPSAHS does not receive any monies or benefit in any manner from students purchasing books through the Rittenhouse site.